Quantum correlation of light mediated by gravity

-In this paper, we propose an intermediate step before demonstrating the entanglement by using optomechanical devices\,\cite{Chen2013, Aspelmeyer2014} to realise gravity-mediated quantum correlation of light, which is not constrained by Eq.\,\eqref{eq:ent_cond}.
+The challenge of demonstrating gravity-induced entanglement is achieving a very low thermal decoherence rate, and is beyond what can be achieved with the state-of-the-art instruments, as illustrated in the Appendix\,\ref{app:ent_cond}.
+In this paper, we propose a tabletop optomechanical experiment to explore gravity-mediated quantum correlation of light.
+The strength of the correlation is quantified by squeezing, which is non-classical according to the Glauber-Sudarshan distribution function\,\cite{Glauber1963, Sudarshan1963, Titulaer1965}.
 The setup is shown schematically in Fig.\,\ref{fig:config}.
-Two optomechanical cavities are placed close to each other with their end mirrors (as the test masses) interacting through gravity.
-Different from the single-photon nonlinear regime studied by Balushi {\it et al.}\,\cite{Balushi2018}, we are considering the linear regime with the cavity driven by a coherent laser, and having the light (optical field) and the mirrors (mechanical oscillators) in Gaussian states.
-The quantum correlation of light is measured by cross-correlating the homodyne readouts of two photodetectors.
-With the system being in a steady state, the signal-to-noise ratio (SNR) for the correlation measurement grows in time.
-As shown later in Eq.\,\eqref{eq:corr_req}, the integration time for achieving a unity SNR is
+Two optomechanical cavities are placed close to each other with their end mirrors interacting through gravity.
+In contrast to the single-photon nonlinear regime studied by Balushi {\it et al.}\,\cite{Balushi2018}, we consider the linear regime with the cavity driven by a coherent laser field.
+The quantum correlation is inferred by squeezing of the outgoing field of the cavity A conditional on the homodyne measurement of the outgoing field of B.